"Sacre bleu, we have to make French Bread!" I declared on seeing February's Daring Baker challenge.

 (Now if I'm honest, we didn't so much utter 'sacre bleu' as have another form of French escape our lips, but this is a family-friendly blog and I've given up bad language for Lent.)

-et of food - or those with a short attention span.
+The French bread recipe wasn't for the feint of heart or fleet of food - or those with a short attention span.
 At 15 pages, this was a recipe to either break you or make you respect Julia Child for her commitment to helping you create France's food classics.
 With 3 risings taking at least an hour each, and kneadings and shapings in between, this was also a commitment to spending the best part of your day elbow-deep in yeast.

 And so the work began.
 I always struggle when kneading dough, fighting against adding more flour to keep the dough from sticking to my hands or the work top.
-I fought that instinct and respected Julia, and despite some profound stickiness saw through
+I fought that instinct and respected Julia, and despite some profound stickiness saw through the tactile stages just with the amounts proscribed.

 My dough rose beautifully.
 It had achieved its first rise in about 2 hours but due to one thing and another I didn't get to take it out and knead it again until almost the 3 hour mark.
 It rose beautifully again in the second rise, and again I had to leave it for the outer-edge of the suggested rise-time since I was busy with other things.The shaping stage was now upon me, and though I had to read the directions several times through and practice my hand formations before bringing out the dough, this also proved fairly easy and I emerged with 6 loaves of batons, waiting for their final rise before they could become real French bread.